ParallelMaths/parallel/pages/10-28-mcnuggets.md

 ---

+If anyone other than Bob is telling the truth, the other statements produce a contradiction.

-If Sid committed the crime, then he is clearly lying, so is James (who says Bob did it), and so is Jon (who says James did it).
-And Bob is telling the truth, because James is indeed lying.
+If Sid committed the crime, then he is clearly lying, and so is James (who says Bob did it), and so is Jon (who says James did it).
+But Bob is telling the truth, because James is indeed lying.

 Everything is compatible with the question, which says there is only one criminal and one liar.
 :::